 “Nice LinkedIn Profile.
 How are you?”

 Now that you’re set up and know the basics, you can apply the methods to your actual outreach.
-LinkedIn InMail can be used in various platforms, from cold connections to introductions, and we have all the tips & tricks to guide you to success in each scenario. 🙌
+LinkedIn InMail can be used on various platforms, from cold connections to introductions, and we have all the tips & tricks to guide you to success in each scenario.

 1. Sales Prospecting: How to Make a Cold Connection